tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 The Fallout visualization requires touchpoints in the process you want to measure fall-through as well as fall-out for.

 2. From the Components menu, click on the arrow to the right of the “Web page name" dimension, click on “Show items from the last X months” until the values show up, and search for “account".
       - Drag "create account: step 1" into the Add Touchpoint drop zone.

 <kbd><img src="./images/CJA-fallout-accountcreate-dragdrop.png"  /></kbd>

 We can see that 2,327 people have started the process of creating an account.

 4. Next,
       - Drag "create account: step 2" into the Add Touchpoint drop zone.
       - Drag "create account: step 3" into the Add Touchpoint drop zone.
       - Drag "create account: thank you" into the Add Touchpoint drop zone.

 <kbd><img src="./images/CJA-fallout-accountcreate-allsteps.png"  /></kbd>

-This is interesting analysis.
 We can see that out of 2,327 people who started the account creation process, 834 made it to the end goal

 5. Right-click on “step 3” in the Fallout and review all the options you have to drill deeper into analysis.
       - Of particular interest is the ability to see where people go next after Step 3, if they **fall-through** (make it to the Thank You page) or **fall-out** (don't make it to the Thank You page).

 <kbd><img src="./images/CJA-fallout-analysisoptions.png"  /></kbd>
 _(no action needed on this view)_